armytag/langs/speedlang23/grammar.md

 ## Verbs

 Present tense verbs a fairly synthetic and mark aspect, mood, and noun agreement via affixes.
 However there is only a single past tense form for verbs, which is accompanied by a specific auxiliary verb that takes all of the typical verbal marking for the clause.
+Which auxiliary verb is used with which main verbs has some semantic tendencies but is ultimately lexically dependant (i.e. you just need learn which one to use).[^7]

 | Original Meaning | Present Root |  Past Tense |
 | :---:            | :---:        |  :---:      |